-We hope you and your students had a relaxing winter break.
-Virginia has seen some wild winter weather recently, and we hope you are safe and well.
-JANUARY 2022 Thanks to those of you who responded to our computer science classroom resources survey.
-We are working on our next steps and will be in touch with everyone about resource options soon.
+We hope you and your students had a relaxing and rejuvenating winter break and were able to enjoy celebrating the New Year.
 This month, our theme is gaming.
 What is your favorite game to play with a computing device?
 How have games changed since you first played?
 What games do your students play?
-Scroll down for some interesting facts about gaming as well as some game related resources that align with the SOLs.
+Scroll down for some interesting facts about gaming as well as some game-related resources that align with the VDOE Standards.
 As ever, please feel free to reach out to us via TCEP@odu.edu.
 The ARCS Team Concept Corner

 Recent developments and innovations in computer science don't only impact our lives by solving large problems, making tasks faster, and getting us more connected - they also bring new forms of entertainment.
 One form of this entertainment that has made one of the largest societal and cultural impacts is gaming.
-The gaming industry was valued at over \$178 billion globally in 2021, with 2.9 billion gamers, which accounts for 2 in 5 people in the world!
-Whether played on a personal computer (PC) or a PlayStation, Xbox, or Nintendo console, video games have become a thrilling and immersive pastime for many of us.
+This industry was valued at over \$214 billion globally in 2023, with an annual revenue of \$365.6 billion!
+The number of gamers was projected to grow to \$3.07 billion globally by the end of 2023.
+For more gaming statistics click here.
+Whether played on a personal computer (PC), PlayStation, Xbox, or Nintendo console, video games have become a thrilling and immersive pastime for many of us.
 These games apply multiple concepts in computer science.
 Every shape, movement, and sound effect is programmed using computer code.
 Concepts in geometry and mathematics facilitate quality of the appearance of 3-D objects and their movement.
-The program in the game responds to decisions made by players and can take the game down different paths.
+The program in the game responds to decisions made by players and can take the game down many different paths.
 In many cases, players face opponents that are controlled by the computer (reasonably called a "computer" opponent).
 This computer player makes its next move by collecting data on the human player's actions, analyzing their patterns, and predicting what move the player may do next and acting accordingly to stay competitive.
 Also, regarding online multiplayer games, a secure network is required to assure that players stay connected with each other and experience fast game response and accurate interaction.
 In this network, there usually is a central "server" that connects every player's console and waits for enough players to connect to start a game.
 All in all, modern games require the contribution of hundreds, if not thousands, of developers and experts in various fields, both in computer science and in mathematics.
-Sources: Video Game Industry Statistics, Trends and Data In 2021 | WePC Pedagogy Pointers
+Pedagogy Pointers

-Free Platform: gamefroot offers a free version of its game-designing platform that allows students to use basic coding skills to design games that students can play.
-International curriculum guides for teachers are freely available and can be adapted to Virginia standards.
-The content may be challenging for K-1 students.
-SOLs: Aligns with CS 2.1-3, 3.1-3, 4.1-3, and 5.1-3.
-Gamefroot main site

-Video: MIT explains provides a student-friendly video lesson to help students understand how games connect to coding languages like Python and Scratch.
+Free Platform: Gamefroot offers a free version of its game-designing platform that allows students to use basic coding skills to design games that students can play.
+International curriculum guides and many related educator resources are freely available and can be adapted to Virginia standards.
+Aligns with CS 2.1-3, 3.1-3, 4.1-3, and 5.1-3.
+For students without much prior coding experience, consider encouraging them to try Blockly Games or Minecraft (via Code.Org's Minecraft Hour of Tutorials).
+This MIT student-friendly video lesson to help students understand how games connect to coding languages like Python and Scratch.
 Parallels to language arts are drawn throughout the lesson to help students understand how coding is a language.
 Aligns with CS K.1-3, 1.1-3, 2.1-3, 3.1-3, 4.1-3, and 5.1-3.

-MIT explains how games are made

 Computer Science in the Commonwealth